dmbarbour/wikilon/docs/AwelonLang.md

 Critically, acceleration of functions extends to *data*, and compact representation thereof.
 Natural numbers, for example, might be represented during computation by normal machine words.
 Accelerated functions may be optimized for operation directly on compact representations.
 Hence, if we accelerate both natural numbers and *arithmetic* upon them, we can effectively treat natural numbers as language primitives for performance.

-The long term intention is for Awelon language to accelerate not just arithmetic, but also compact binaries, collections processing, linear algebra, and parallel [process networks](https://en.wikipedia.org/wiki/Kahn_process_networks).
+The long term intention is for Awelon language to accelerate not just arithmetic, but also binary and collections processing, conversion of texts to binary and vice versa, linear algebra, and parallel [process networks](https://en.wikipedia.org/wiki/Kahn_process_networks).
 Acceleration of linear algebra, for example, could permit semi-transparent GPGPU parallelism.
 And acceleration of process networks could enable Awelon computations to semi-transparently leverage cloud computing.

-I believe a few well targeted accelerators can achieve excellent performance.
+A few carefully targeted accelerators can achieve excellent performance in a broad array of problem domains.

 ## Annotations

 Annotations help developers control, optimize, and debug computations.
 Annotations are represented as parenthetical words like `(par)` or `(/3)`.
 Some useful examples of annotations include:

 * `(/2)..(/9)` - arity annotations to defer computations
-* `(0)..(9)` - tuple type assertions for scope control
+* `(0)..(9)` - tuple assertions for scope control
 * `(aff) (rel)` - support substructural type safety
 * `(:foo) (.foo)` - lightweight type tag and assertions
 * `(nat)` - use accelerated representation for natural number